cseptesting/ridgecrest_evaluation_bssa/2019_08_24-ComCatM7p1_ci38457511_49DaysAfter_ShakeMapSurfaces-noSpont-full_td-scale1.14/README.md

    1. [Total Earthquake Rate Distribution](#total_earthquake_rate_distribution)
 # Visual Overview of Forecast <a name="visual_overview_of_forecast"></a>

-These plots show qualitative comparisons between the forecast and the target catalog obtained from ComCat.
+These plots show qualitative comparisons between the forecast and the target data obtained from ComCat.
 Plots contain events within 7.0 days of the forecast start time and within 143.0 kilometers from the epicenter of the mainshock.

-All catalogs are processed using a time-dependent magnitude of completeness from Helmstetter et al., (2006).
+All catalogs (synthetic and observed) are processed using the time-dependent magnitude of completeness model from Helmstetter et al., (2006).

 ## Cumulative Event Counts  <a name="cumulative_event_counts"></a>

 Percentiles for cumulative event counts are aggregated within one-day bins.

 | | |